Chingzilla/go-back-n/README.md

 go-back-n
 =========

-Simple Server and Cilent application that using a Go Back N to tranfer files
+Simple Server and Client application that using a Go Back N to transfer files

 Usage
 =====